One snowy Christmas Eve, his wife was taking their

 loud.

 Then he had an idea.
-He went into barn, got one of his own geese,
+He went into barn, got one of

 and carried it in his arms as he circled around behind the flock of wild